 In short Yes, but why not read along with this article and you will know this.
-While writing cheque this question always stumble upon every cheque holder’s mind, whether the color you are choosing is actually eligible or not.
+While writing a cheque this question always stumble upon every cheque holder’s mind, whether the colour you are choosing is actually eligible or not.

 Cheque consists of Drawer, Drawee, and Payee and this is a mode of payment for the Drawer to the payee.
 A cheque is a piece of paper that has the following fields filled by the Drawer and the Payee will present that cheque to the Drawee (i.e Bank) and would get paid.

 The following fields that need to be filled are – Date, Name of the organization or receiver name, Amount in words, and the other field for in number, followed by the account number of the Drawer and the Drawer’s signature.

 There are different types and the difference between cheque and demand draft is elaborated.

 Why does the bank officials say no to red pens?

 Scientifically, red has the highest wavelength which means, it triggers human eyes to look at the colour as used in traffic lights and for brakes in cars but that’s the case for certain places where immediate action should be taken.

 In writing, schools and colleges don’t allow the red colour to be used for their primary pen.
 This is because the teachers use it for correcting papers to take away students’ look from their writing to the teacher’s correction, that’s not the case that students cannot use red pens but it’s a rule of thumb to follow.